 The low cost of desk research is even more evident in international marketing.
 In the UK there are libraries and online databases that are readily accessible and stacked with information on overseas markets.
 The different types of sources available and the range of topics are much the same as those in the UK.
 However, the consistency and comparability of data is often a problem.
 For the EU markets there are a number of pan-Europe sources including the output from Eurostat, which has already been mentioned.
 Two important and inexpensive sources of European data from Eurostat are Eurostat Yearbook 2011 (the statistical guide to Europe) and the Panorama Of European Business.
 Electronic copies of both are available online free of charge, whilst hard copies can also be purchased for a modest fee.

 A plan is needed if the search for published data is to be efficient.
-A written plan is a help to desk research, whether it is utilising library or online sources.
+A written plan is a big help, whether it is utilising library or online sources.
 Before visiting a library or logging-on, the information sought should be specified in some detail, although flexibility and some ingenuity are also needed (e.g. looking for relevant data under wider or narrower classifications and creatively making connections).
-Likely sources including 'sources of sources' can also be planned in advance, particularly as experience is gained.
+Likely sources including ‘sources of sources’ can also be planned in advance, particularly as experience is gained.

-The desk research plan should also include a timetable.
-How long should be spent on the desk research part of a project?
+The plan should also include a timetable.
+How long should be spent on that part of a project?
 This will depend on the breadth of the information sought, the type of data and the resources to be used.
 It is difficult to generalise.
 However, what can be said is that diminishing returns apply and after quite a short time, the extra information gained falls in proportion to the time spent searching.